Is the death penalty barbaric?

 Your post doesnt even make sense.
 Apply some logos before typing.

-• 2 months ago
+• 1 year ago

 Anonymous

-Go be a nagger somewhere else.
+Go be a Black person somewhere else.

-Retarded take.
+moronic take.
 A humane execution is obviously one where the deed is done as quickly as possible.

 Hanging is humane.
 Drawn & Quartered is inhumane simple as.

 Hanging isn't humane.
 It causes psychological torment.
 All death penalties do.
-I can't wait for your next retarded cope.
+I can't wait for your next moronic cope.
 It's be more respectable now if you just said killing degenerates with disregards for humane treatment was based (I agree).

-• 2 months ago
+• 1 year ago

 Anonymous